-Guide: Procurement Category Management 101
+The Ultimate Guide to Procurement Category Management

 Taking an organized, strategic approach to Procurement is the basis for producing results that drive the business in a profitable, positive direction.
 But Procurement is big, and it touches nearly every part of the business.
 How can your team juggle it all or focus your efforts in the right places?
 In this guide to Procurement Category Management, we’ll give you four tips to help you get started.

-What is category management in procurement?
+What is category management in Procurement?

 Category management is Procurement shrunk down to a specific category or subcategory of spend.
 It functions like the large-scale Procurement process, but instead of dealing with everything the business buys, category management focuses on optimizing specific areas of purchasing like MRO or small parcel shipping.